uknadkarni/gemfire-workshop/Lab3/README.md

 	private double balance;
 }
 ```
-Use an IDE like Eclipse to create getter and setter methods for this class.
+Use IDE to generate getter and setter methods for this class.